PrabodhPandit/Bank-Loan-Case-Study/README.md

 Unused Offer: Loan has been cancelled by the client but on different stages of the process.

-In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+In this case study, we will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.

 Business Objectives: